nasa/osal/src/tests/file-api-test/README.txt

 TestOpenClose:

-This module tests the ability to open and close files, opening nonexistant files, and closing files multiple times.
+This module tests the ability to open and close files, opening non-existent files, and closing files multiple times.

 TestReadWriteLseek:

 This module tests reading to a file, writing to a file, and seeking to a specific byte in a file.
-Once something is written, the read/write pointer is position at the beginning, and the contents are read, and compared to what was written.
+Once something is written, the read/write pointer is positioned at the beginning, and the contents are read, and compared to what was written.

 TestMkRmDirFreeBytes:

-This module making and removing different directories, with files in them.
+This module tests making and removing different directories, with files in them.
 It also tests reading and writing to those files.

 It also includes three calls to OS_FreeBytes, to test its functionality

 TestOpenCloseReadDir:

-This module tests opening and closing directories, as well as reading though the directories in search of specific files or sub-level directories.
+This module tests opening and closing directories, as well as reading through the directories in search of specific files or sub-level directories.

 TestRename:

-This module create 2 directories, with a file in each, writes data to the file, then tries to rename the files and the directories, and then reads the data written to the files back out after the renaming.
+This module creates 2 directories, with a file in each, writes data to the file, then tries to rename the files and the directories, and then reads the data written to the files back out after the renaming.